Noah Spies

 During my PhD work in biology at MIT, I studied the interplay between different post-transcriptional gene regulatory mechanisms.

-Structural evolution of the tumor genome (Nature Methods)
+Structural evolution of the tumor genome

 When using high-throughput sequencing to detect mutations in a genome, scientists typically focus on point mutations, those affecting a single or small number of nucleotides at once.
 While point mutations are the most frequent type of mutation, larger mutations called "structural variants" can have a much larger affect on a cell, and in fact make up a majority of the bases that differ between any two individuals.